ibm-skills-network/clarity-knowledgebase/docs/labs/free-apis.md

 ## Free APIs

-### watsonx.ai

-#### Versioning
+### Versioning

-It is recommended that authors follow the instructions below using the default `ibm-watsonx-ai` version installed with pip.
+It is recommended that authors follow the instructions below using the default package version installed with pip.
 However, after doing so, please pin the version you used for your learners.
 If you encounter an error with the latest package version and the following instructions, please let us know!

 For example:
 ```shell